sombriks/my-golang-handbook/exercises/0017-sample-grpc/README.md

   a struct, pass it to `RegisterTodoServiceServer` and let the IDE offer to do the interface implementation.
 Neat.
 - One drawback is the domain fragmentation: both sql and grpc define a Todo struct.
-It's important to pay attention and be sure which one is being used.
+It's important to pay attention and be sure which one is being used, also code to translate one into another is inevitable.

 ## Should generated code get versioned or not?

-This is a major issue and there is no final, correct answer.
+This is a major issue and there is ~~no final,~~ one correct answer.

-- The tools to codegen might not be present in the future.
+- The tools to codegen might not be present in the future or drift in available functionality.
 - Outdated generated code might not be compatible with new libraries.
 - Build workflow might not get access to code generation tools.

-Lots of things could go wrong, but get this: usually we don't version build artifacts, binaries, we don't put derivatives on git.
-We do serve those things, those artifacts, by other channels, but not on git.
+Lots of things could go wrong, but get this: usually we don't version build artifacts, binaries.
+But source code we do.

-Therefore, the instructions on how to generate code must be versioned, not the byproduct of it.
+Therefore, the instructions on **how to generate code must be versioned** and **so the resulting code**

 Your pipelines must be able to invoke those tools and always generate the latest code, it helps to keep things solid and fresh.
+But if not available, the current generated code can help the app to keep running until a new solution is provisioned.

 [grpc]: https://grpc.io/docs/what-is-grpc/introduction/
 [sqlc]: https://docs.sqlc.dev/en/stable/index.html